 If you’re just learning how to backpack or if you need a refresher before your next trip, below are a few basic packing guidelines we teach on a lot of NOLS courses.
 Even though we’re talking about backpacking, these guidelines are relevant for packing a boat or anything else.
-(And for a visual demo, watch our pack packing video with instructor Marco Johnson).

 Pack Packing Principles

 Remember the principles for packing with the ABCs…

 “It’s at the bottom of my pack…”